jwnukoski/phaser-top-down-shooter/README.md

 - Using [Tiled](https://www.mapeditor.org/) is alright, but you're left with also parsing your own map data.
 - I'm not sure why collision and layering has to be so hard to implement with just rigid sprites, but I assume this is my own lack of research.
 However, I think a game engine/framework should be intuitive enough to not 'get in the way' so much with developement.
 I'm sure some people will disagree with me here.
 - I did not explore the [Phaser editor](https://phaser.io/shop/apps/phaser-editor).

-## Future Plans
-I plan on exploring making this complex of a game in an engine such as [Godot](https://godotengine.org/).